hdShang/arxiv-daily/docs/cs-AI/2025-09-25/papers/250921117v2-trustjudge-inconsistencies-of-llm-as-a-judge-and-how-to-alleviate-th.md

 ---
 layout: default
-title: TrustJudge: Inconsistencies of LLM-as-a-Judge and How to Alleviate Them
+title: "TrustJudge: Inconsistencies of LLM-as-a-Judge and How to Alleviate Them"
 ---

 # TrustJudge: Inconsistencies of LLM-as-a-Judge and How to Alleviate Them